 Per the 2015 FAA Aerospace Forecast, from 2009 to 2014 the total number of piston-driven aircraft declined by 2.73 percent annually with turbine-driven aircraft increasing at a 0.94 percent.
 Deliveries of turbojet aircraft recently had its first increase since 2008.
-Single engine piston deliveries had its third consecutive year up-tick of deliveries.
+Single engine piston deliveries had its third consecutive year of an increase in aircraft deliveries.
 The FAA TAF anticipates an annual growth rate of 0.83 percent through 2035.
 It can be assumed that additional aircraft deliveries yield a constant increase in overall based aircraft in the United States.

-Statewide, based aircraft in North Dakota have increased nearly by over 66 percent since 1990 according to the FAA TAF, equating to an average annual growth rate 2.14 percent.
+Statewide, based aircraft in North Dakota have increased by nearly 66 percent since 1990 according to the FAA TAF, equating to an average annual growth rate 2.14 percent.

 According to the FAA's TAF records, historical based aircraft numbers at GFK has been fluctuating over the years.
 The drawback of this information from the FAA is the inability to explain why there have been fluctuations in the data.
-A chart reflecting this historical data is displayed on the following page showing these variations.
+A chart (Exhibit 3-24) reflecting this historical data shows these variations.
 Between the years of 1990 and 2013, FAA based aircraft numbers at GFK have increased from 149 to 161.
 FAA reporting methods have changed over the years.
-Some pilots may have chosen to sell their aircraft, some may have moved or claimed another geographical location as their base.
+Some pilots may have chosen to sell their aircraft; some may have moved or claimed another geographical location as their base.

-According to FAA Form 5010-1, Airport Master Record dated December 2015, there are currently 147 aircraft reported based at GFK.
+According to FAA Form 5010-1, Airport Master Record using data from June 2014 there are currently 147 aircraft reported based at GFK.
 This is the best available data therefore 147 will be the established baseline for this forecast.
 This based aircraft count also matches the FAA TAF (January 2016) and figures from year 2014.

-Exhibit 3-24 - Historical FAA TAF Based Aircraft
+Exhibit 3-25 - Historical FAA TAF Based Aircraft